 I was standing in a museum in a town on Tierra del Fuego—a name given to the entire archipelago of little islands at the tip of South America as well as to its largest island, which is known more properly as Isla Grande de Tierra del Fuego.
+(For other articles I’ve written here about Tierra del Fuego, see Ushuaia, Extinction of the Yámana, and Pan del Indio.)
 On the wall was a map from the 16th century showing the landmass we know today as South America extending all the way south to connect with a vast southern continent much larger than Antarctica.
 In other words: an unbroken stretch of land all the way from pole to pole.
 This hypothetical continent, which also encompassed Australia, had a detailed imaginary coastline that was represented as being accurate, even though no cartographer had come anywhere near it.
 Europeans at the time referred to this continent as Terra Incognita (the Unknown Land)—or Terra Australis (the Southern Land).
-In the 4th century B.C., Aristotle had advanced the idea that a great southern continent must exist, because without it the world would be top-heavy.
-This view was later expanded on and popularized by Greek geographer Ptolemy in the 2nd century A.D.
+In the 4th century BCE, Aristotle had advanced the idea that a great southern continent must exist, because without it the world would be top-heavy.
+This view was later expanded on and popularized by Greek geographer Ptolemy in the 2nd century CE.
 But as of the early 16th century, no European had actually seen this land.

 In 1520, Ferdinand Magellan became the first European explorer to discover a sea route from the Atlantic ocean to the waters west of South America, to which he gave the unfortunate name “Pacific ocean.”
 But as he was passing through what came to be called the Strait of Magellan, with South America clearly on his right, Magellan could also see land to his left.
 When he realized the channel went all the way through, he drew what was for him the logical conclusion: that land he’d seen to the south must be the tip of the great southern continent.
 He gave it the name Tierra del Fuego (“land of fire”) upon seeing the smoke rising from numerous fires built by the land’s inhabitants.
 This name, of course, suited the continent’s popular image as a mysterious and forbidding place.
 And Magellan’s discovery—apparently the first proof of the existence of Terra Australis—required only minor modifications to the maps of the time.